A proposal is a written offer to solve a technical problem

 size whose circumference represents 100%.
 The segments

 or slices show percentage distribution of the whole.
+Since

-interest so long as the subdivisions are not numerous.
+as the subdivisions are not numerous.

 Flowsheets